CWV Chain (CWV) Price Hits $0.0020 on Top Exchanges

-CWV Chain (CURRENCY:CWV) traded up 4.3% against the US dollar during the 1-day period ending at 23:00 PM Eastern on May 31st.
-In the last seven days, CWV Chain has traded down 15.8% against the US dollar.
-CWV Chain has a total market cap of $7.02 million and approximately $14,888.00 worth of CWV Chain was traded on exchanges in the last day.
-One CWV Chain coin can now be purchased for about $0.0020 or 0.00000005 BTC on cryptocurrency exchanges.
+CWV Chain (CURRENCY:CWV) traded 2.7% lower against the U.S. dollar during the 24 hour period ending at 14:00 PM Eastern on June 4th.
+CWV Chain has a total market cap of $6.98 million and $16,605.00 worth of CWV Chain was traded on exchanges in the last day.
+During the last seven days, CWV Chain has traded up 1.6% against the U.S. dollar.
+One CWV Chain coin can currently be purchased for $0.0020 or 0.00000005 BTC on exchanges.

 About CWV Chain